 The point is not that two perfect people have come together.
 Au contraire.
 Both people in such a partnership still have work to do.
 But if we can recognize our own stake in maintaining inner warfare, we will be able to ferret out the fallacies and find an entirely new stance with ourselves and therefore with each other.

 The big difference is our willingness to look within for the reasons behind any lack of fulfillment, before looking at the other.
-Then mutual negative interactions can be worked on together.
+Then we can work on mutual negative interactions together.
 We won’t jump to self-righteous blame, which only widens the gap between the self and truth.

 Autonomy is a process that is ever-evolving and, over time, dissolves distrust.
 We all have some of this distrusting residue in us from ancient times.
 But we no longer need to conquer anything foreign that we fear and reject.
 Differences will no longer inspire fear.
 In fact, once we learn to trust the universe, we’ll find that differences possess a certain attraction.